What we know about the victims of the Bondi Beach shooting in Australia

 Holocaust survivor Alex Kleytman, 87, was identified as one of the victims of Sunday's attack.

-His wife, Larisa Kleytman, also a Holocaust survivor, confirmed his death to The Australian newspaper, saying she heard loud “boom” sounds before seeing him fall to the ground.
+His wife, Larisa Kleytman, also a Holocaust survivor, confirmed his death to The Australian newspaper, saying she heard loud “boom” sounds before she saw him fall to the ground.

 Dan Elkayam